Mailey1/HMOLS/README.md

 ## Larger Matrices and Alphabet Sizes

 In the other two notebooks, [CosetsForBiggerMatrices.ipynb](CosetsForBiggerMatrices.ipynb) and [3-Holes_Coset_Finding.ipynb](3-Holes_Coset_Finding.ipynb), I just used the allowed coset finding algorithm from 11-HMOLS(1009)_test.ipynb on bigger matrices for both alphabet sizes 2 and 3 to see which order of Hadamard matrices would give good cosets.

+## april-presentation.pdf

+A paper I wrote for the end of the research project.
+Outlines what Latin Squares and HMOLS are, as well as outlines the proof and procedure of the construction used in the python notebooks.